EDIorg/data-package-best-practices/science_domain/ecological_community_surveys.md

 Community survey data are of great interest to the broader biodiversity community, particularly through their support for portals such as GBIF, and the use of the Darwin Core Vocabulary.
 Harmonization is the first step in this process.

-## Recommendations for datasets

-### Definitions and conventions
+## Definitions and conventions
 The recommendations and examples below are organized according to how easily the data are reused.
 In all cases **Best** is preferred, and the recommended.
-- Best: Data are easily understood (do not require manual handling or further investigation
+- **Best**: Data are easily understood (do not require manual handling or further investigation)
-- OK: Some manual or custom or specialized handling required
+- **OK**: Some manual, custom or specialized handling required
-- Marginal: Additional metadata is required, along with custom handling and probably investigation (e.g., questions answered via email)
+- **Marginal**: Additional metadata is required, along with custom handling and probably investigation (e.g., questions answered via email)
-- Not useable: the dataset has significant metadata missing; or has too many inconsistencies or layout challenges for it to be used even with manual handling.
+- **Not useable**: the dataset has significant metadata missing; or has too many inconsistencies or layout challenges for it to be used even with manual handling.

+## Recommendations for datasets

 ### Sampling methods
 Methods are generally text metadata